90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Valentine’s day Trivia Question and answers

-1. What ancient Roman festival is often considered the precursor to Valentine’s Day?
+1. Question: What ancient Roman festival is often considered the precursor to Valentine’s Day?

 Answer: Lupercalia

-2. Who wrote the famous play “Romeo and Juliet,” a timeless tale of love and tragedy?
+2. Question: Who wrote the famous play “Romeo and Juliet,” a timeless tale of love and tragedy?

 Answer: William Shakespeare

-3. In which century did the first Valentine’s Day card appear?
+3. Question: In which century did the first Valentine’s Day card appear?

 Answer: 19th century